AppaBaba/Microprocessors/README.md

 # Microprocessors
- Progarmming Microprocessor using singleboard trainers
+ Progarmming Microprocessor in the 70s using singleboard trainers